bogakumarswami123/Employee-management-using-MEAN-Stack/README.md

 operating system windows8.1

-##In front_employee-management folder we have to install node modules
+##In frontend_employee-management folder we have to install node modules

 //navigate to a project directory

-cd front_employee-management
+cd frontend_employee-management

 // command to install node modules